The Best Walking Shoes For Women 2023

 Overview:

-In the midsole resides their Extended Progressive Diagonal Rollbar which gives the middle of the shoe a natural roll.
-Your heel will easily roll to the toe while you are walking, reducing strain on your arch and your achilles tendon.
-Throughout the midsole is Brooks patented HydroFlow technology, which is essentially a layer of adaptive gel that molds to your feet and provides superior cushioning when you’re walking.
+In the midsole resides their Extended Progressive Diagonal Rollbar, which gives the shoe’s middle a natural roll.
+Your heel will easily roll to the toe while walking, reducing strain on your arch and Achilles tendon.